-Professor Arne Östman received his PhD in 1990 on Plateletderived growth factor from the Ludwig Institute for Cancer Research, Uppsala University.
-He is currently an internationally renowned researcher within the field of molecular oncology and a full professor at the Karolinska Institute (KI).
+Professor Arne Östman received his PhD in 1990 on Plateletderived growth factor from the Ludwig Institute for Cancer Research, Uppsala University, Sweden.
+He is currently professor at the Karolinska Institute (KI).

-Professor Östman has unique expertise in the biology of tumor microenvironment regulation with special focus on tumor associated fibroblasts and their role in cancer progression, and he has made important contributions in this field.
+Professor Östman’s research is focused on the biology of tumor microenvironment with special focus on tumor associated fibroblasts and their role in cancer progression.

 Professor Östman was vice-coordinator of STRATCAN, a government funded initiative for development of excellent cancer research at KI (2010-2018).
 Since the Professor II appointment at UiB in 2015, Östman has obtained funding from the Norwegian Cancer Society which is used for a project on identification of novel tumor stroma-derived biomarkers in breast cancer.
 The project is performed in close collaboration with the Akslen group.
 This project is presently being expanded to a three-party format, also involving researchers at the EMBL-sponsored FIMM institute in Helsinki.